MoyeMotunrayo4/CodeAlpha_Top_100_USA_companies/README.md

 ## 🧠 Key Insights

-- 🏙️ **Minnetonka** and **New York City** lead in total company revenue.
+- 🏙️ **Texas** and **New York** lead in total company revenue.
-- 📈 **Financials** and **Technology** industries show the strongest revenue growth.
+- 📈 **Financials** and **Retail** industries show the strongest revenue growth.
-- 📉 **Chemical** and **Petroleum** industries are experiencing negative growth.
+- 📉 **Food Industry** and **Infotech** industries are experiencing negative growth.
-- 🗺️ Industries are distributed across states like California, Texas, and New York.
+- 🗺️ Industries are distributed across states like Texas, New York, California, Washington etc.

 ---------

+✅ Key Metrics

+    Total Revenue: $12.23Bn

+    Average Revenue Growth: 0.06 (6%)

+    Total Companies Represented: 100

+    Industries Covered: 35

+    States Represented: 71

+    Cities Covered: 28

+    Total Employees: 16M

    📌 Key Visualizations
+    Total Revenue by State
+    A bar chart showing the top Performing states by total revenue.

+    Top Revenue Industries:
+    A bar chart showing that Financials and Retail dominate, with strong showings from Healthcare and Petroleum.

     Top 10 Cities by Total Revenue
     A bar chart showing the cities with the highest cumulative company revenue.

     Top 5 Industries by Avg Revenue Growth
-    Industries showing the strongest year-over-year revenue increases.
+    Industries showing the strongest revenue growth increases.

     Bottom 5 Industries by Avg Revenue Growth Industries with declining or minimal revenue growth.

-    Count of Industries by State
+    Count of Industries by City
     A map visualization showing industry counts across the United States.

 ---